-We have done several community outreach events, including PrideFest Colorado Springs, Black Forest Fire Fundraiser, helping a neighbor who had a contaminated well after the fires, Gun Shows, and the Bob Telmosse Christmas Giveaway.
+We have done several community outreach events, including PrideFest Colorado Springs, Black Forest Fire Fundraiser, helping a neighbor who had a contaminated well after the fires, Gun Shows, and we volunteer at the Bob Telmosse Christmas Giveaway every year.
 There are several community outreach volunteer opportunities planned for the future as well.
 The Libertarian Party of El Paso County supports charities that receive little to no government assistance in order to support “Less Government, More Freedom”.
 We are always in need of volunteers to help us serve our community.

 We have a fun and informative member meeting on the Third Thursday of every month.
 We have had policy forums on important issues facing the voters.
 We also take care of business with monthly Board Meetings and Annual Meetings.

 We have testified at City Council meetings.
 Alliances have been formed with liberty minded groups in the area and we continue to work with like minded organizations.

 In 2013 the ambitious achievement as a new Affiliate was campaigning for Jan Brooks in the Recall election.
 We had volunteers from around the state come in to help collect petition signatures.
 Evan McMahon, from the Libertarian National Campaign Committee came in to assist in the campaign.
 Even after she didn’t make it onto the ballot, volunteers were still out promoting her.
 She was the only official Write-In candidate.
 Senator John Morse did get recalled.
 Many have said that the LPEPC was a large contributor to the success of the Recall.
 Although Ms. Brooks did not get elected, 17% of the vote went to Write-In.

 The Libertarian Party of El Paso County was honored to be selected to participate in the Libertarian National Campaign Committee’s County Development and Enhancement Program.
 With the help of Evan McMahon, LNCC Executive Director, we had an even more productive 2015.